-3 Types of Hold Harmless Agreement and When to Use Them
+3 Types of Hold Harmless Agreements and When to Use Them

-A hold harmless agreement is a contract clause typically used in construction contracts aimed to release one party from consequences or liabilities due to the act of other.
-The Hold Harmless agreement is commonly provided by the subcontractor to the contractor, builder, or other related professionals, insuring against all work being executed by the subcontractor.
-The provisions of a Hold Harmless agreement will minimize the risk of being part of a litigation or allow you to pursue a claim for indemnity if a subcontractor or any of his employees sustain an injury.
+A hold harmless agreement is a clause typically included in construction contracts to release one party from consequences or liabilities due to the act of the other.
+Subcontractors typically provide hold harmless agreements to contractors, builders, or other related professionals, insuring against all work being executed by the subcontractor.
+The provisions of a hold harmless agreement minimize the risk of being part of a litigation or allow you to pursue a claim for indemnity if a subcontractor or any of his employees sustain an injury.

-The hold harmless agreement protection will vary depending on the jurisdiction in which the contract is being executed.
-In some cases, the agreement will protect the contractor from claims brought by corporations or companies not forming part to the agreement.
+Hold harmless agreement protections vary depending on the jurisdictions in which they are being executed.
+In some cases, agreements will protect a contractor from claims brought by corporations or companies not forming part of the agreement.

-The subcontractor is responsible for his related actions and will not be held accountable for the general contractor's accidents or negligence.
-It is one of the most common used types of hold harmless agreement.
-It is not dependent on whether it was subcontractor's fault or not; it only depends on who was executing the accident or who was acting in a negligent way.
-In the case that both parties were negligent, the subcontractor will be held responsible for his actions and will be liable for his actions and omissions.
+- Intermediate form: Under this form of agreement, a subcontractor assumes all liability for accidents and negligence.
+A subcontractor is responsible for her related actions and will not be held accountable for the general contractor's accidents or negligence.
+This is one of the most common types of hold harmless agreements.
+The agreement is not dependent on whether an action was a subcontractor's fault or not; it depends only on who was responsible for the accident or who was acting in a negligent way.
+If both parties were negligent, a subcontractor will be held responsible for her actions and will be liable for her actions and omissions.

-In a hold harmless limited-form agreement, the subcontractor will be held accountable only for the accident or negligence, but on a limited form.
-The subcontractor will assume liability only for the proportional part of what was his responsibility.
-This type of agreement will limit the liability of the subcontractor only to his responsibility and will include others, under their respective hold harmless agreements for their corresponding part of the accident or negligence.
+- Limited form: In this agreement, a subcontractor will be held accountable only for the accident or negligence, but on a limited form.
+A subcontractor will assume liability only for the proportional part of what was his responsibility.
+This type of agreement limits the liability of a subcontractor only to his responsibility and will include others, under their respective hold harmless agreements, for their corresponding part of the accident or negligence.

 - Terms Definition